LeandroHaraoka/design-patterns/Behavioral Patterns/Memento/ReadMe.md

 Pluralsight Course: *Design Patterns in Java: Behavioral - Memento Pattern*.
 By Bryan Hansen.

-Pluralsight Course: *C# Design Patterns: Mediator*.
-By Steve Michelotti.

-Udemy Course: *Design Patterns in C# and .NET - Mediator*.
+Udemy Course: *Design Patterns in C# and .NET - Memento*.
 By Dmitri Nesteruk.